Myanmar: Internet

 Internet use is estimated to be relatively low compared to other countries.
 Myanmar's internet used to be subject to censorship, and authorities viewed e-mails and posts on Internet blogs until 2012 when the government removed media censorship.
 During the strict censorship days, activity at internet cafes was regulated, and one blogger named Zarganar was sentenced to prison for publishing a video of destruction caused by Cyclone Nargis in 2008; Zarganar was released in October 2011.

-In regards to communications infrastructure, Myanmar is the last ranked Asian country in the World Economic Forum's Networked Readiness Index (NRI) – an indicator for determining the development level of a country's information and communication technologies.
+Regarding communications infrastructure, Myanmar ranks last among Asian countries in the World Economic Forum's Networked Readiness Index (NRI) – an indicator of a country's information and communication technology development level.
 With 139 countries reported on, Myanmar ranked number 133 overall in the 2016 NRI ranking.

 Film

 Myanmar's first film was a documentary of the funeral of Tun Shein—a leading politician of the 1910s, who campaigned for Burmese independence in London.
-The first Burmese silent film Myitta Ne Thuya (Love and Liquor) in 1920 which proved a major success, despite its poor quality.
+The first Burmese silent film Myitta Ne Thuya (Love and Liquor) in 1920, which proved a major success, despite its poor quality.
 During the 1920s and 1930s, many Burmese-owned film companies made and produced several films.
-The first Burmese sound film was produced in 1932 in Bombay, India with the title Ngwe Pay Lo Ma Ya (Money Can't Buy It).
+The first Burmese sound film was produced in 1932 in Bombay, India, with the title Ngwe Pay Lo Ma Ya (Money Can't Buy It).
 After World War II, Burmese cinema continued to address political themes.
 Many of the films produced in the early Cold War era had a strong propaganda element.

 In the era that followed the political events of 1988, the film industry has been increasingly controlled by the government.
-Film stars who had been involved in the political activities were banned from appearing in films.
-The government issues strict rules on censorship and largely determines who produces films, as well as who gets academy awards.
+Film stars who had been involved in political activities were banned from appearing in films.
+The government issues strict rules on censorship and largely determines who produces films, as well as who gets Academy Awards.

 Over the years, the movie industry has also shifted to producing many lower-budget direct-to-video films.
 Most of the movies produced nowadays are comedies.
 In 2008, only 12 films worthy of being considered for an Academy Award were made, although at least 800 VCDs were produced.
 Myanmar is the primary subject of a 2007 graphic novel titled Chroniques Birmanes by Québécois author and animator, Guy Delisle.
 The graphic novel was translated into English under the title Burma Chronicles in 2008.
-In 2009, a documentary about Burmese videojournalists called Burma VJ was released.
+In 2009, a documentary about Burmese videojournalistss called Burma VJ was released.
 This film was nominated for Best Documentary Feature at the 2010 Academy Awards.
 The Lady had its world premiere on 12 September 2011 at the 36th Toronto International Film Festival.